 The Search and Governance Committee of the Corporation annually reviews the Corporation's own performance at its Autumn Term meeting and the Self-Assessment Report (SAR) arising from this, is recommended to Corporation for approval.
 References and excerpts from the Governance SAR are included within the whole College SAR which is also approved by Corporation.
-For the 2021/2022 academic year, the Corporation's self-assessment has been graded as "good".
+For the 2022/2023 academic year, the Corporation's self-assessment has been graded as 1.
 The annual SAR is included within the relevant meeting papers at that time.

-In line with the new guidance, the Corporation intends to commission an external governance review as required by the ESFA and the AoC Code of Good Governance, and the Corporation via its Search and Governance Committee are considering the options available including timing of the review.
+In line with the new guidance, the Corporation intends to commission an external board (EBR) review as required by the ESFA and the AoC Code of Good Governance, and the Corporation following the Search and Governance Committee's recommendations in the Autumn Term 2023 and have appointed an EBR reviewer to complete the College's EBR in the Summer Term 2024.